Pquasar/jkcrystal/README.md

 - All unfair advantages for the player are removed
 - Boss trainers have loss text
 - All Pokémon egg moves updated to generation 7

+## Far-off Changes

+- All NPC dialogue changed
+- Added event scenes
+- All Maps updated to HGSS
+- All Pokémon sprites changed to SourCrystal versions
+- NPC sprites updated if available

+## On the Fence

+- All trainer and wild Pokémon levels multiplied by 1.25, rounded down
+- remove some baby and legendary Pokémon to include generation 4 evolutions